petersenpeter/CellExplorer/docs/interface/neuroscope2-analysis.md

 ---

 # Perform custom analysis directly from NeuroScope2
 You can add your own custom functions that can be run from NeuroScope2 from the menu called Analysis.
-Basically, you have to create a wrapper for whatever function you want to call outside NeuroScope2.
+Basically, you create a wrapper function for what you want to call outside NeuroScope2.
 There are a lot of examples included, that you can take inspiration from.
+The analysis tools are located in the `+analysis_tools`  folder.

 ## Organization of analysis tools and included functions
 The analysis menu and underlying `+analysis_tools` folder are organized according to the underlying data types of CellExplorer.
 Various functions are already included:

 ### behavior:
 - 2D and
 - 3D plot of behavior

 ### cell_metrics
 - run ProcessCellMetrics
 - open CellExplorer
 - Plot metrics for a subset of cells, including CCGs and other built-in plots from CellExplorer

 ### events
 - detect ripples.
 Shows a dialog first, allowing for defining input parameters

 ### lfp
 - generate the .lfp file from the raw data

 ### session
 - Plot channel coordinates

 ### spikes
 - Detect monosynaptic connections
 - plot CCGs
 - plot spike-rasters

 ### states
-   - Detect brain states (`SleepScoreMaster` - requires the Buzcode Matlab toolbox).
+- Detect brain states (`SleepScoreMaster` - requires the Buzcode toolbox).
-   - Edit brain states in (`TheStateEditor` - requires the Buzcode Matlab toolbox).
+- Edit brain states in (`TheStateEditor` - requires the Buzcode toolbox).

 ### timeseries
 - open StateExplorer

 ### traces
 - Plot correlation between channels
 - Plot RMS noise across channels
 - Show power spectral density across channels on a linear scale
 - Show power spectral density across channels on a log scale
 - Show temporal offsets between channels

-The folders' purpose is purely for organization but they are hard-coded in NeuroScope2, so they should not be renamed.
+The folder structure is purely for organization but the names are hard-coded in NeuroScope2, so they should not be altered.

 ## Wrapper example provided